rszymkiewicz/Comparison_of_Mappers/13_Comparison_vcftools_bedtools.md

 VN	28	Sample_P750_B2.vcf.gz (26.7%)
 VN	77	Sample_P750_B2.vcf.gz (73.3%)	Sample_P750_BWA.vcf.gz (84.6%)
 ```
-Based on the ***vcf-compare*** output it can be determined that a total of 14 variant sites were unique to BWA mapping representing a total of 15.4%.
-A total of 28 variant sites were unique to Bowtie2 mapping thus a total of 26.7%.
+Based on the ***vcf-compare*** output it can be determined that a total of 14 variant sites were unique to BWA mapping.
+A total of 28 variant sites were unique to Bowtie2 mapping.
 In addition, a total of 77 variant sites were shared between Bowtie2 and BWA mapping for Sample P750 which represented 73.3% and 84.6% of the total variant sites per mapping tool respectively.

 ***bcftools stats and bcftools/plots-vcfstats***
 **Bowtie 2**